View the full list of fields, first using long-form arguments:

 See https://anaconda-installer.readthedocs.io/en/latest/boot-options.html for documentation and additional options.

-The boot_style setting can be overridden for an individual or group of nodes by assigning a _boot_style attribute.
-Similarly, to avoid overlayfs and use the rwtab approach to providing write capabilities to read-only root file systems, an administrator can set a node's (or attribute group's) the _boot_rw_layer attribute to rwtab.
+You can override the boot_style setting for an individual or group of nodes by assigning a _boot_style attribute.
+Similarly, to avoid overlayfs and use the rwtab approach to providing write capabilities to read-only root file systems, set the _boot_rw_layer attribute of a node or attribute group to rwtab.

 scyld-bootctl -i xyzBoot delete